iterative/dvc.org/content/docs/command-reference/list.md

 ## Description

-DVC, by effectively replacing data files, models, directories with `.dvc` files (`.dvc`), hides actual locations and names.
-This means that you don't see data files when you browse a <abbr>DVC repository</abbr> on Git hosting (e.g.
+A side-effect of DVC is that it hides actual data paths, by effectively replacing files and directories with [metafiles](/doc/user-guide/dvc-files-and-directories).
+So you don't see data files/dirs when you browse a <abbr>DVC repository</abbr> on Git hosting (e.g.
 GitHub), you just see the `dvc.yaml` and `.dvc` files.
-This makes it hard to navigate the project to find files or directories for use with `dvc get`, `dvc import`, or `dvc.api` functions.
+This can make it hard to navigate the project, for example to find files or directories for use with `dvc get`, `dvc import`, or `dvc.api` functions.

-`dvc list` prints a virtual view of a DVC repository, as if files and directories tracked by DVC were found directly in the remote Git repo.
-Only the root directory is listed by default.
-The output of this command is equivalent to actually cloning the repo and [pulling](/doc/command-reference/pull) its data like this:
+This command produces a view of a DVC repository, as if files and directories tracked by DVC were found directly in the Git repo.
+Its output is equivalent to cloning the repo and [pulling](/doc/command-reference/pull) the data (except that nothing is downloaded by `dvc list`), like this:

 ```dvc
 $ git clone <url> example